Collinformatics/EnzymeProfiling/README.md

 Figures: Word Cloud

-- The word distributions and colors will be randomized with each figure.
+- The orientations of the words, and their colors will be randomized with each figure.

 - To remake the figure with a new arrangemnt, press the "F12" key (when the figure is selected) to rerun the script.